philipturner/metal-benchmarks/README.md

 > Throughput &ge; 4(number IADD64s) + 1(number IADD32s) + 1(number FADD32s)

+Furthermore, it runs partially concurrently to IMUL32 - combined, the operations have better throughput than in isolation.
 This suggests that IADD64 hijacks the IADD32 pipeline to perform segments of the IADD64 addition.
 The FADD32 pipeline also uses this circuitry to add floating point mantissas.

 With 4 cycles for IMAD32 and 8 cycles for IMAD((32x32=64)+64=64), emulating IMUL64 would take 20 cycles.
 Hardware performs this in 16 cycles, and is therefore native.
 This may be slower than emulation on AMD, where IMAD32 takes 1 cycle.

-MUL(32x32=64) only takes 8 cycles with the following Metal code.
+Regarding mixed-precision IMUL, MUL(32x32=64) only takes 8 cycles with the following Metal code.
 Do not explicitly split it into MUL32 and MULHI32, which takes 12 cycles.
 A 64-bit addition can also be fused into this multiply, at no additional cost.

 ```metal
 // 12 cycles - don't do this.